leash training for dog

 Begin leash training indoors, with fewer distractions, where your dog feels more comfortable.

-• Encourage your dog to walk with you by using their favorite high value treats and praise as rewards.
+• Encourage your dog to walk with you using their favorite high-value treats and praise as rewards.

 • Start with short distances and gradually increase the length of your indoor leashed walks as your dog becomes more comfortable.